willfetter/Module-12---nosql-challenge/README.md

 # Module-12---nosql-challenge
 Module 12 - nosql-challenge by William Fetter

+## Files for Submission

+The relevant files for the assignment are located within the main folder and are listed as
+- "NoSQL_Analyis_Starter - Final.ipynb"
+- "NoSQL_Setup_Starter - Final.ipynb"

 ## Intro

 The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
 You've been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.